standardgalactic/HCIP/README.md

 For matlab code, the data are contained in <code> src/matlab/<Figure_Number>/Data </code>

 For python code, the data are contained in <code> src/python/human </code>

+## Overview
+The main source files for the RNN training are the following:

+<code> src/python/task </code> contains the script generating simulation trials.

+<code> src/python/nets </code> contains the code for RNNs.

+<code> src/python/config </code> contains the hyperparameters for the task variables, RNN size, and training schedule. <code> hp0.py-hp7.py </code> are the hyperparameters for different RNN variants.

+<code> src/python/analysis </code> contains the post-hoc analysis code for trained RNNs.